Tax Day 2023: What happens if I don’t file my return in time?

-For those who have already filed, April 18 is just Tuesday, but it may be a source of tremendous stress for others.
+(NEXSTAR) – For those who have already filed, April 18 was just Tuesday, but it may have been a source of tremendous stress for others.

-If you are worried that you might not be able to finish your taxes in time, you can file for an extension, though that’s not ideal (more on that below.)

 Whether you do your taxes yourself, go to a tax clinic or hire a professional, navigating the tax system can be complicated and stressful.
 Courtney Alev, a consumer financial advocate for Credit Karma, recommends you go easy on yourself.